To all international citizens living in Sapporo:

 These English-Japanese versions are officially recognized for use in Sapporo.
 Please print these documents and bring them to the appropriate hospital or clinic as necessary.

 We hope this website will help you better understand the Japanese health care system, as well as the important medical exams and routine procedures that are available in Japan.
-Ultimately, we hope that this website will guide you in the right direction when you try to navigate the Japanese health care system.
+Ultimately, we hope that this website will guide you in the right direction when you are seeking help navigating the Japanese health care system.

 Enjoy life in Sapporo!